pszynk/csxlock/README.md

 ```

 However, this approach is useful only for single-user systems, because there is no way to know which user is currently logged in.
 Use [xss-lock](https://bitbucket.org/raymonad/xss-lock) as an alternative for multi-user systems.
+To use xss add a line "exec /usr/bin/xss-lock /usr/bin/csxlock +resetsaver &" to ~/.xinitrc